zumbalogy/command_search/README.md

 Mongoid [link] is assumed if using command_search to search MongoDB.

-Chronic [link] is currently used to parse user submitted dates, such as 'tuesday' or '1/1/11'.
+Chronic [link] is currently used to parse user submitted dates, such as `tuesday` or `1/1/11`.
 Chronic's handling of timezones and leap years and such is not perfect, but is only used if 'Date' is declared as a field type in the config.

 ## Install